 If you lost friends or colleagues on September Eleventh, and if they were carrying out the company's mission at the time, you might feel a special sense of loss.
 On September Eleventh, give yourself permission to do what you need for yourself, and give others permission to do what they need for themselves.

 You or the people you work with might not be able to work on September Eleventh, or you might need to take some time away alone, or time to be with others.
 On September Eleventh, if you need it, seek support.
 And if you can, give support.
 Top Next Issue

 The article you've been reading is an archived issue of Point Lookout, my weekly newsletter.
 I've been publishing it since January, 2001, free to all subscribers, over the Web, and via RSS.
-You can help keep it free by donating either as or as .
+You can help keep it free by donating either as an individual or as an organization.
 You'll receive in return my sincere thanks — and the comfort of knowing that you've helped to propagate insights and perspectives that can help make our workplaces a little more human-friendly.
 More

-Your comments are welcomeWould you like to see your comments posted here? rbrensoHEbCYKStaHNRLLner@ChacguAgkvlClIgJjhMaoCanyon.comSend me your comments by email
+Your comments are welcomeWould you like to see your comments posted here? rbrensoHEbCYKStaHNRLLner@ChacguAgkvlClIgJjhMaoCanyon.comSend me your comments by email, or by Web form.

 About Point Lookout